Rich Neale’s Blocking Diagnostic Documentation

 1. What to compare input case(s) against:

 • observational products from ERAI & MERRA.
 Can be turned on or off together.
-Default: On
+Default: On Years used can be controlled individually

 • three CESM 5-member ensembles (CAM3, CAM4, CAM5) which can be turned on or off individually.
 Default: CAM5 only.
 (Note that the code runs with these but the html file does not yet respond to this.
 Therefore the POD will fail to link the figures if non-default options are used)